akarshbarar/SliverAppBar/README.md

-# untitled1
+# SliverAppBar

-A new Flutter project.
+A new Flutter Code to use SliverAppBar in Flutter project...

 ## Getting Started